 Advise sick staff members and campers not to return until they have met CDC criteria to discontinue home isolation, including 3 days with no fever, symptoms have improved and 10 days since symptoms first appeared.
-Advise contacts to the ill individual to stay at home for 14 days after the last contact and monitor for symptoms of COVID-19 and to follow the Long Beach Health Officer Orders for self-update isolation and quarantine , if applicable.
+Advise contacts to the ill individual to stay at home for 14 days after the last contact and monitor for symptoms of COVID-19 and to follow the Long Beach Health Officer Orders for self-isolation and guarantine, if applicable.
 In the event that 3 or more positive COVID-19 cases are identified within a span of 14 days the operator should report this cluster to the Long Beach Department Health and Human Services 562-570-INFO, and notify staff and all families immediately while maintaining confidentiality as required by state and federal laws.
 Close off areas used by any sick person and do not use before cleaning and disinfection.
 If possible, wait 24 hours or as long as possible before cleaning and disinfecting the area.
 Ensure a safe and correct application of disinfectants using personal protective equipment and ventilation recommended for cleaning.
 Keep cleaning and disinfectant products away from children.
-In consultation with the local public health department, the appropriate camp official may consider if closure is warranted and length of time based on the risk level within the specific community LIN MIT SHARING Keep each camper's belongings separated and in individually labeled storage containers, cubbies or areas.
+In consultation with the local public health department, the appropriate camp official may consider if closure is warranted and length of time based on the risk level within the specific community LIN MITSHARING cubbies or areas.
 Ensure belongings are taken home each day to be cleaned and disinfected.
 Ensure adequate supplies to minimize sharing of high-touch materials (art supplies, equipment, etc.) to the extent practicable or limit use of supplies and equipment to one group of children at a time and clean and disinfect between uses.
 Avoid sharing electronic devices, clothing, toys, books, and other games or learning aids as much as practicable.
-MEASURES THAT COMMUNICATE TO THE PUBLIC г.
-MEASURES THAT COMMUNICATE TO THE PUBLIC Maintain communication systems that allow staff and families to self-report symptoms and receive prompt notifications of exposures and closures, while maintaining confidentiality.
+That is practicable.
+F. MEASURES THAT COMMUNICATE TO THE PUBLIC u Maintain communication systems that allow staff and families to self-report symptoms and receive prompt notifications of exposures and closures, while maintaining confidentiality.
 A copy of this protocol is posted at all public entrances to the facility.
 Signage at the entry notifies customers of occupancy limits.
 Signs are displayed at entrances, waiting areas, and throughout outdoor spaces to remind people of physical distancing and face coverings usage at every opportunity.
 Dedicate staff are used to direct guests at high traffic and bottleneck areas to avoid congregating.
 Signs are posted that instruct visitors that they should stay home if sick with respiratory symptoms.
 Online outlets of the establishment (website, social media, etc.) provide clear information about store hours, required use of face coverings, limited occupancy, policies in regard to ticketing, admission, preordering, prepayment, pickup and/or delivery and other relevant issues.

-G. MEASURES THAT ENSURE EQUI TABLE ACCESS TO CRITICAL SERVICES Services that are critical to the camp Measures are instituted to assure seare at high risk in public spaces. ers have been prioritized. ervices for campers who have mobility limitations and/or • ded above should be listed on separate pages, which the should attach to this document.
-You may contact the following perso on with any questions or comments about this protocol: Camp Contact Name: Phone number: Date Last Revised:
+G. MEASURES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES Services that are critical to the campers have been prioritized.
+Measures are instituted to assure services for campers who have mobility limitations and/or are at high risk in public spaces.
+Any additional measures not included above should be listed on separate pages, which the business should attach to this document.
+You may contact the following person with any questions or comments about this protocol: Camp Contact Name: Phone number: Date Last Revised: